 - ✓ Full name

 - ✓ Telephone number

-- ✓ Current email/ home address
+- Current email or residential address

 - ✓ Tour Name/Trip record (transport only)

-- ✓ Time of entry & Exit where feasible
+- Date and time of entry and estimated exit time where feasible

-- ✓ Pre-screening records
+- ✓ Pre-screening records.

 - Think about areas that may get crowded such as entry and exit points.
 Can you use floor markers to direct people in and out?
 Can you use posters/announcements/timed or directed entry/exit to remind individuals to maintain a physical distance when entering/exiting or boarding/disembarking?
 Are there options for separate entry and exit points, or can you create barriers to separate customers as they entry or exit your business? - Consider how you would manage any aggression from customers to keep staff/crew and other customers safe and to support a safe working environment.
 For workplace psychological health considerations, click here. - Can you minimise the number of staff having contact with contractors, delivery staff and other visitors to your business?
 Are there any contactless solutions? - You will also need to maintain records of risk management in COVID safe processes, records of training in COVID safe practices and procedures, any hazard checklists, worksheets, assessment tools, who you consulted with, how and when the control measures were implemented, monitored and reviewed, any plans for changes.